Burning Man

-Burning Man is an event focused on community, art, self-expression, and self-reliance held annually in the western United States.
-The name of the event comes from its culminating ceremony: the symbolic burning of a large wooden effigy, referred to as the Man, that occurs on the penultimate night of Burning Man, which is the Saturday evening before Labor Day.
-The event has been located since 1991 at Black Rock City in northwestern Nevada, a temporary city erected in the Black Rock Desert about 100 mi north-northeast of Reno.
-As outlined by Burning Man co-founder Larry Harvey in 2004, the event is guided by ten principles: radical inclusion, gifting, decommodification, radical self-reliance, radical self-expression, communal effort, civic responsibility, leaving no trace, participation, and immediacy.
+Burning Man is a week-long large-scale desert event focused on "community, art, self-expression, and self-reliance" held annually in the Western United States.
+The event's name comes from its ceremony on the penultimate night of the event: the symbolic burning of a large wooden effigy, referred to as the Man, the Saturday evening before Labor Day.
+Since 1990, the event has been at Black Rock City in northwestern Nevada, a temporary city erected in the Black Rock Desert about 100 mi north-northeast of Reno.
+According to Burning Man co-founder Larry Harvey in 2004, the event is guided by ten stated principles: radical inclusion, gifting, decommodification, radical self-reliance, radical self-expression, communal effort, civic responsibility, leaving no trace, participation, and immediacy.

+Burning Man features no headliners or scheduled performers; participants create all the art, activities, and events.
+Artwork includes experimental and interactive sculptures, buildings, performances, and art cars, among other media.
+These contributions are inspired by a theme chosen annually by the Burning Man Project.
+NPR said of Burning Man in 2019, "Once considered an underground gathering for bohemians and free spirits of all stripes, Burning Man has since evolved into a destination for social media influencers, celebrities and the Silicon Valley elite."

-The event originated on June 22, 1986, on Baker Beach in San Francisco as a small function organized by Larry Harvey and Jerry James, the builders of the first Man.
+Burning Man originated on June 22, 1986, on Baker Beach in San Francisco as a small function organized by Larry Harvey and Jerry James, the builders of the first Man.
 It has since been held annually, spanning the nine days leading up to and including Labor Day.
 Over the event's history, attendance has generally increased.
-In 2019, 78,850 people participated in the event.
-In 2021, the unofficial event had an estimated 20,000 attendees.
+In 2019, 78,850 people participated.

-NPR said about Burning Man, "Once considered an underground gathering for bohemians and free spirits of all stripes, Burning Man has since evolved into a destination for social media influencers, celebrities and the Silicon Valley elite."
-At Burning Man, the participants design and build all the art, activities, and events.
-Artwork at Burning Man includes experimental and interactive sculptures, buildings, performances and art cars, among other media.
-These contributions are inspired by a theme that is chosen annually by the Burning Man Project.
-An anonymous attendee once elaborated that "Burning Man is about 'why not' overwhelming 'why.
-Participation is a key precept for the community, so there is much controversy in the community over the problem of non-participatory influencers and elite at the event.

-Burning Man is organized by the Burning Man Project, a non-profit organization that, in 2013, succeeded Black Rock City LLC, a for-profit limited liability company.
-Black Rock City LLC was formed in 1999 to represent the event's organizers and is now considered a subsidiary of the non-profit organization.
-The Burning Man Project endorses multiple smaller regional events guided by the Burning Man principles, both in the United States and internationally.
-The organization provides the essential infrastructure of Black Rock City and works year-round to bring Burning Man culture to the world through programs such as Burners Without Borders, Black Rock Solar, and Global Arts Grants.
+Burning Man is organized by the Burning Man Project, a nonprofit organization that, in 2013, succeeded Black Rock City LLC, a for-profit limited liability company.
+Black Rock City LLC was formed in 1999 to represent the event's organizers and is now considered a subsidiary of the nonprofit organization.
+The Burning Man Project endorses multiple smaller regional events guided by the Burning Man principles in the United States and internationally.
+The 1979 film Stalker by Andrei Tarkovsky heavily influenced the Cacophony Society, which began in 1986 in the San Francisco Bay Area and which organized "Zone Trips" for participants.
+The first burning of a wooden, symbolic man at Black Rock Desert, Nevada, occurred on "Zone Trip Number 4" in 1990, laying the foundation for what would become the modern Burning Man.